These methods can help build a healthy and happy relationship that lasts a lifetime.

 The roles can shift from time to time but there is rarely a sustained win-win environment for each person.

-When we commit ourselves to being in this sort of relationship there is an underlying agreement that real-love means that: someone is always losing.
+When we commit ourselves to be in this sort of relationship there is an underlying agreement that real love means that: someone is always losing.

 Where do we develop such an unconscious belief?

 Usually, it’s rooted in our early childhood experiences and the relationships we saw modeled by our relatives or family of origin.

 It’s called a triangle because there are three possible roles in any given moment: persecutor, rescuer, or victim.

 It tends to be a very passionate, high-drama relationship.

 The style may not be so good for your long-term physical health.
 However, in its own way, it can be very intimate.